 - Statistical analyses,

-- The presentation of results.
+- The presentation and publication of results,

 Planning the data gathering process is crucial to research, and consulting with the Statistical Consulting Centre at this stage will reap the most reward.